International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 # Functional requirements for a data space

-This section of the rule book describes the mandatory functional requirements as well as optional elements for building trusted data spaces.
+This section of the Rulebook describes the mandatory functional requirements as well as optional elements for building trusted data spaces.
 It highlights the design decisions necessary to build and operate data spaces in centralized, federated or decentralized